andpronew/for_cv/bot_binance/README.md

 ```
 ### 🧭 Design Goals

-Robust to API failures
+✔ Robust to API failures

-Profit-first ladder logic
+✔ Profit-first ladder logic

-Maker-only trading
+✔ Maker-only trading

-Easy debugging through logs
+✔ Easy debugging through logs

-Avoid accidental market orders
+✔ Avoid accidental market orders

-Safe for Testnet experimentation
+✔ Safe for Testnet experimentation

-🏁 Summary
+### 🏁 Summary

-Bot Andr is a fully working, modular trading bot built in modern C++17.
+The Bot is a fully working, modular trading bot built in modern C++17.
 It is structured for clarity, extensibility, and correctness, and includes:

-A strong Binance API client with signing & error handling
+✔ A strong Binance API client with signing & error handling

-A production-ready ladder market-making engine
+✔ A production-ready ladder market-making engine

-FIFO profit accounting
+✔ FIFO profit accounting

-Detailed logging and replayable history
+✔ Detailed logging and replayable history

-Testnet support and safety checks
+✔ Testnet support and safety checks

-The project can be further extended into a full-scale algorithmic trading system.
+✔ The project can be further extended into a full-scale algorithmic trading system.